What is A1c? and what does it really mean?

 - If other blood tests are needed (such as a thyroid test), a blood sample will need to be drawn from a vein anyway, so you may just opt to have both tests done from that sample.

 - If a lab to meter comparison is needed, a blood sample will need to be drawn from the vein, as a very large amount of blood is required and it is very challenging to obtain this much from a finger-poke.
-However, you (the parent) may provide the lab-to-meter-comparison sample (rather than your child), if you prefer, and then (in a separate sample) your child only has to provide the finger-poke sample for the A1c test.
+However, you (the parent) may provide the lab-to-meter-comparison sample (rather than your child), if you prefer, and then your child only has to provide the finger-poke sample for the A1c test.